appdotnet/api-spec/content/docs/resources/user/lookup.md

 <%= endpoint "GET", "users/search", "Any" %>

 <%= query_params [
   ["q","The search query.
 Supports @username or #tag searches as well as normal search terms.
-Searches username, display name, bio information. <b>Does not search posts.</b>"]
+Searches username, display name, bio information. <b>Does not search posts.</b>"], ["count","(Optional) The number of Users to return, up to a maximum of 200.
+Defaults to 20 if not specified."]
 ]%>

 #### Example